vickstrom/katacoda-scenarios/automation-of-model-evaluation/step8.md

 We have installed dependencies such as `tensorflow`, `numpy` in the background.

-Please run the following command to verify that everything is installed:

-`cat /opt/.backgroundfinished`{{execute}}

-Expect the word `done`.

 Start your server `python3 server.py`{{execute}}.

 Now create a pull request to your ml-repo and add the label.
 You should expect: